prakaa/phd_thesis/source/16_appendix_1.md

 | NSW 2020        | 82.9%| 6.4% | 4.5%  |   3.2%   | 2.4% | 0.6% |
 | Historical 2020 | 84.5%| 6.6% | 3.8%  |   3.3%   | 1.5% | 0.3% |

-: Percentage of annual generation by resource type for the simulated NSW 2020 scenario and for NSW in 2020 (calculated based on historical data obtained using NEMOSIS [@gormanNEMOSISNEMOpen2018]).   {#tbl:nswcalibration}
+: Percentage of annual generation by resource type for the simulated NSW 2020 scenario and for NSW in 2020 (calculated based on historical data obtained using NEMOSIS [@gormanNEMOSISNEMOpen2018]).   []{#tbl:nswcalibration short-caption="NSW 2020 calibration results (by resource type)"}

 |                 | Wind  | CCGT  | Gas-Steam | Solar PV | OCGT | Reciprocating Engine |
 |:----------------|:-----:|:-----:|:---------:|:--------:|:----:|:--------------------:|
 | Historical 2020 | 43.7% | 29.7% |   15.1%   |   5.1%   | 2.3% |         3.5%         |
 | SA 2020         | 45.6% | 25.6% |   16.8%   |   8.0%   | 2.3% |         1.6%         |

 : Percentage of annual generation by resource type for the simulated SA 2020 scenario and for SA in 2020 (calculated based on historical data obtained using NEMOSIS [@gormanNEMOSISNEMOpen2018]).
-Note that percentages may not sum to a total of 100% due to net storage in BESS.   {#tbl:sacalibration}
+Note that percentages may not sum to a total of 100% due to net storage in BESS.   []{#tbl:sacalibration short-caption="SA 2020 calibration results (by resource type)"}